MiamiOH-CSE274/Portfolio/README.md

 in my opinion would change this if all it is doing is changing the order of cards in a deck.

-* For Zeitgeist the obvious solution to a ranked dictionary problem is an array-based hash table which holds the words, keys, and a reference to a numeric variable stored in a separate array which solely keeps track of rank (how many times each word appears).
-Under double hashing, add() takes
+* For Zeitgeist (I did not complete this one) the obvious solution to a ranked dictionary problem is an array-based hash table which holds the words, keys, and a reference to a numeric variable stored in a separate array which solely keeps track of rank (how many times each word appears).
-O(s+1) where s is the length of the word (in letters) we must hash before actually going into the hash table.
+Under double hashing, add() takes O(s+1) where s is the length of the word (in letters) we must hash before actually going into the hash table.
 Now, add may take n (length of the backing array) secondary hashes, which are each O(s) time and change for mathematical calculations.
-So, this method could in fact take O(s*n) time.
+So, this method
+COULD in fact take O(s*n) time.
 With high probability, this is unlikely, but regardless the risk is worth mentioning.
 Searching for the word to exist has the same timing structure because it is still based on the hash function which is always O(s).

 Upon adding, if the word already exists in the hash table, find() again takes O(s) and again possible O(s*n) time, and then modifying the number of occurences is a O(1) function, because even if the rank necessarily changes, it can only change by one place at a time.
 A single comparison and a